ledlaux/pikoPD/README.md

 The goal of this project is to develop  interface between the Raspberry Pi Pico, its peripherals (such as knobs, buttons, sensors), and PD, providing an interactive workflow for creating embedded audio and MIDI tools.

 It is currently a **Proof of Concept**.
 The core logic of the system has been implemented, although considerable amount of testing remains.
 Development is ongoing to expand features and hardware support.
-Future plans include adding an automated project builder using arduino-cli workflow.

 Compiled binaries for RP2040 are published in the [release](https://github.com/ledlaux/pikoPD/releases/tag/test1) section.
 Check [Discussions](https://github.com/ledlaux/pikoPD/discussions) for the project updates, tutorials and videos.